AnimMouse/animmouse-website/content/post/my-asn-journey-setting-up-rpki.md

 Now try to ping `invalid.rpki.isbgpsafeyet.com`.
 If it says no route to host, it means that you are now filtering RPKI invalids.

-### RTRTR over HTTPS
+### RTR over HTTPS (RTRTR)

-Since plain RTR is insecure, some people recommend to use RTRTR to get RTR over HTTPS.
+Since plain RTR is insecure, it is recommend to use RTRTR to get RTR over HTTPS.

 1. Install RTRTR.
 ```sh